 These purchasing policies are for the procurement of major and minor construction, equipment, supplies, and services by Pepperdine.

-The Board of Regents of Pepperdine University, which has responsibility for all University funds, including those received under grants and contracts and those originating with other outside sources, has delegated authority for the acquisition and disposition of property and the expenditure of University monies to various University officers and officials as specified as authorized in the Execution of Documents Policy.
+The Board of Regents of Pepperdine University, which has responsibility for all University funds, including those received under grants and contracts and those originating with other outside sources, has delegated authority for the acquisition and disposition of property and the expenditure of University monies to various University officers and officials as specified and authorized in the Execution of Documents Policy.

-Approvers in schools and departments have the authority to approve the commitment and expenditure of funds for a given purpose, and against specific chart fields for which they have been given authorization.
+Approvers in Schools and Departments have the authority to approve the commitment and expenditure of funds for a given purpose, and against specific chart fields for which they have been given authorization.
 Spending authority approval limits are aligned throughout the University as outlined below: